aothms/tmp-ids-spec/README.md

 ## Introduction

-An IDS is a file format ending in `.ids` containing a list of information **Specifications**.
+A buildingSMART IDS file is an XML-based format ending in `.ids` containing a list of information **Specifications**.
 For example, a single **Specification** might say that "_all walls must have a fire rating property_".
 Model authors receiving an IDS file can use it to ensure all required information is provided for each **Specification**.
 Model recipients may use the IDS file to check whether the IFC model meets all of the **Specifications**.
 Reports may also be generated to list the results of **Specification** compliance checks.

 ![IDS Diagram](ids-diagram.png)